 - –before and after use of the water/sensory table

 - –after wiping own nose

 - –after toileting/diapering

 - –before and after participating in cooking activities

 - –after contamination with any bodily fluids

-Please recognize that children may need help and supervision while washing their hands.
+Please supervise the children while washing their hands.
 For handwashing to be effective, soap must be used and friction applied for 15 seconds.
 Please be sure that they are following the correct procedure.
 Be consistent!

 - All injuries resulting in potential skin breaks (bites, scrapes, etc.) should be washed with antibacterial soap and water by a staff member.